 However, you can reduce or eliminate this wait time with existing female breeders.

 Our Breeding Female Dubia Roaches come straight from our breeding colonies.
 As such, they will be at various stages of the breeding process.
-They are full-grown adults, and they measure between one and two inches in length.
+They are full-grown adults, and they measure between one and 1.5 inches in length.
 Statistically speaking, most are at some stage of pregnancy.
 We select them randomly to make sure this is the case.

 A Note About Female Dubia Roach Care